 Every Give Hope Wings expedition is run by experienced pilots with a passion for flying and volunteering to help Canadians in financial need reach medical care.
-Below is a list of pilots who are helping to organize the 2021 Coast to Coast Expedition.
+Below is a list of pilots who are helping to organize the 2021 Boundary Bay to Hudson Bay Expedition.

 Dave was raised in Nelson, B.C.
 He spent the first part of his life in various parts of British Columbia, including Vancouver, before moving to Toronto in 1983 and then on to the United Kingdom in 2000.
 Most of his working career was spent as a senior executive in the wood products industry in both Canada and Europe.